dropbox/vsmc/model-contract.md

 ### 2.1.
 Transport Encryption.
-Supplier will maintain an SSL Labs rating (please see https://www.ssllabs.com) of at least “A” for any internal or external website used to store or access Dropbox data.
+Supplier will maintain an SSL Labs rating (please see https://www.ssllabs.com) of at least “A” for any external website used to store or access Dropbox data.
 If Supplier’s rating falls below “A,” Supplier will: (a) notify Dropbox if this rating is below “A” for three months; and (b) have three months from the date it notifies Dropbox within which to increase its rating back to an “A.”